smiths/caseStudies/CaseStudies/ssp/src/README.md

-# Project Name Source Code
+# SSP Source Code

-The folders and files for this project are as follows:
+This folder contains the scripts for the reimplemented SSP.

-...
+To run the program open the Control.m script and run.